OSINTELProject/Rblogdown/content/Daily Rundown/blog-8.md

 Can I corroborate this source with knowledge I already know?

-What kinds of cognitive biases do I need to be aware to not bias my vies and understanding of this information?
+What kinds of cognitive biases do I need to be aware to not bias my views and understanding of this information?
 The big one is confirmation bias, but there is a [whole chart of various behavioral biases](https://medium.com/better-humans/cognitive-bias-cheat-sheet-55a472476b18).

 ## General Daily News